 - Lardo - You read that right!
 Lardo, as in lard.
 Meat fat.
 Rendered fat, shaved thinly, can add a nice, smooth texture on a crostini or slice of bread.
 Mouth feel?
 How about melt in your mouth feel?
 Don't knock it until you've tried it!

 - Jamón Ibérico - This is a famous ham from Spain, also known as "Pata Negra."
 The black Ibérico pigs are raised in the Dehesa mountains of central and southern Spain.
 Besides the original Ibérico ham, Jamon Ibérico de Bellota is one of the best hams in the world, having dark red and well-marbled meat.

 - Jamón Serrano - This primary ingredient for many tapas and traditional recipes in Spain, Jamón Serrano is beloved by all the Spanish people.
 It has a much deeper taste and firmer consistency than most cured hams.

 - Vegan Fig Salami - Even though it’s not technically meat, you may have at least one vegan guest.
-They will definitely enjoy both the taste of this fig salami, that comes in six different flavors, as well as that you cared enough to think about their dietary choices.
+They will definitely enjoy both the taste of fig salami, that comes in six different flavors from Hellenic Farms, as well as that you cared enough to think about their dietary choices.

 Cheese for Charcuterie Boards